Clarivett Yllescas

-Clarivett Yllescas Abad (born August 11, 1993 in Chincha, Ica Region) is a Peruvian volleyball player who plays for the Peru team.
+Clarivett Yamily Yllescas Abad (born 11 August 1993 in Chincha, Ica Region) is a Peruvian volleyball player who plays for the Peru team.

 Career

 2010: Rise to fame

 Clarivett signed with Peruvian volleyball club Divino Maestro for the 2010–11 season.

 Later that year she debuted as captain of Peru's U20 National Volleyball Team at the 2010 South America Volleyball Championship U20 winning the Silver Medal.
 Her team also won the Bronze Medal at the 2010 Youth Olympic Games.